-Article 4 Construction with the Criminal Procedure Code
+Article 3 Construction with the Criminal Procedure Code

-The Penal Code referred to in this law on legislative authorisation shall be drafted concurrently with the Criminal Procedure Code in such a way that both codes will come into force on the same date.
+The Penal Code referred to in this law on legislative authorisation shall be drafted concurrently with the Criminal Procedure Code to ensure legal security and coherence of the respective Legal System.

-Article 5 Duration and extension
+Article 4 Duration and extension

-The duration of the legislative authorisation granted by this law shall be 120 days commencing on the date of its entry into force.
+The duration of the legislative authorisation granted by this law shall be 180 days commencing on the date of its entry into force.

-Article 6 Entry into force
+Article 5 Entry into force